Each year, the Student Union oversees the election of new and enthusiastic Student Reps.

 Once a Term

-Attendees: SU Co-President, Buildings and Estates, Programme Reps
+Attendees: SU Co-President, Buildings and Estates, ILTS, Programme Reps, EDI Reps

-For this assembly, you will meet once a term with reps from your campus (Battersea, Kensington or White City) along with a representative from Buildings and Estates and a SU Co-President.
-In this meeting, building-specific issues relating to your particular campus will be discussed.
-E.g. Cafes, toilets, studio space, building access etc.
+For this assembly, you will meet once a term with reps from your campus (Battersea, Kensington, or White City) along with a representative from Buildings and Estates and a SU Co-President.
+In this meeting, building-specific issues relating to your particular campus will be discussed, as well as non-academic issues such as IT, Library & Technical Services.

 5. COLLEGE-WIDE ASSEMBLY